Tourni-Cot® Digital Tourniquet

 Digit lacerations and avulsions – Exploration of foreign bodies and deeper injuries – Nail and nail bed injuries – Elective Procedures – And More!

-TCS – small is typically used on very small digits and pediatric patients.
+TCS – small is used on very small digits and pediatrics patients.

 TCM – medium is used typically on women’s and small adult digits.

 TCL – large is our most commonly used size for adult digits.